rjfarmer/gfort2py/docs/source/mod_files.rst

 	(('my_func' 'module' 2 3 4 5 6))

-Where each tuple is the name of the interface block, module name, and the id of each function inside the interface block
+Where each tuple is the (name, module, ID of each function inside the interface block)

-Line #5
+Line #6
 ==========================

 Names of common blocks::